Sandra Lawson

-Sandra Lawson (born 1970) is a rabbi and the first Director of Racial Diversity, Equity and Inclusion at Reconstructing Judaism.
+Sandra Lawson (born 1970) is an American rabbi and the first director of Racial Diversity, Equity and Inclusion at Reconstructing Judaism.
 She previously served as Associate Chaplain for Jewish Life at Elon University.
 Lawson became the first openly gay, female, and black rabbi in the world in 2018.
 She is a veteran, vegan, sociologist, personal trainer, food activist, weightlifter, author and musician.